Demandflow/301-redirector/README.md

 ## Usage

 1. **Set Your Domain**: (Optional) Enter your domain to improve URL parsing and slug extraction.
 2. **Import Old URLs**: Upload a Screaming Frog CSV export from your old site.
+URLs with status codes 301, 404, or 502 will be automatically filtered out.
 3. **Import New URLs**: Upload a Screaming Frog CSV export from your new site.
+URLs with status codes 301, 404, or 502 will also be automatically filtered out.
 4. **Map Redirects**: For each old URL:
    - The system will automatically match identical URLs
    - For unmatched URLs, use the dropdown to select from available new URLs